shugonta/tweetsharp/README.md

 TwitterService service = new TwitterService(_consumerKey, _consumerSecret)();

-// Missing authentication; this call will fail IEnumerable<TwitterStatus> mentions = service.ListTweetsMentioningMe();
+// Missing authentication; this call will fail IEnumerable<TwitterStatus> mentions = service.ListTweetsMentioningMe(new ListTweetsMentioningMeOptinos());

-// Strategy 1 - Look for bad requests by inspecting the response for important info if(service.Response.StatusCode == HttpStatusCode.OK) // <-- Should be 401 - Unauthorized
+// Look for bad requests by inspecting the response for important info if(service.Response.StatusCode == HttpStatusCode.OK) // <-- Should be 401 - Unauthorized
 {
-    // Strategy 2 - If you get back an 200 - OK response, you might have received an error, not the objects you wanted;
-    // if you were trying to get a collection, any errors are added to it, so look for only one collection item if(mentions.Count() == 1) // <-- result
+    // Look for a null object if a real error, or serialization problem, occurred if(mentions == null)
     {
-        // Serialization failures will result in "bare" objects; if this tweet's Id is zero,
-        // you know it either failed to deserialize properly, or, in the case of requesting collections,
-        // it contains the error returned from Twitter in the first and only result.

-        TwitterStatus mention = mentions.First();
-        if(mention.Id == 0)
+        // If a real error occurred, you can get it here
+        TwitterError error = service.Response.TwitterError;
+        if(error != null)
         {
-            // This was not a successful deserialization...
-        }

-        // Strategy 3 - All model objects store their raw content in RawSource, even if serialization fails;
-        // This means you can check to see if the content is a real error vs. a failed deserialization.

-        TwitterError error = service.Deserialize<TwitterError>(mentions.First());
-        if(!string.IsNullOrEmpty(error.ErrorMessage))
+            // You now know you have a real error from Twitter, and can handle it }
+        else
         {
-            // You now know you have a real error from Twitter, and can handle it }
+            // It could be an issue with serialization, you can check the content Console.WriteLine(service.Response.Response);
         }
     }
+}
 else
 {
-    // Likely this is an error; we don't have to go fishing for it TwitterError error = service.Deserialize<TwitterError>(service.Response.Response);
+    // Likely this is an error; we don't have to go fishing for it TwitterError error = service.Response.TwitterError ?? service.Deserialize<TwitterError>(service.Response.Response);
-    if(!string.IsNullOrEmpty(error.ErrorMessage))
+    if(error != null)
     {
         // You now know you have a real error from Twitter, and can handle it }